cu-mkp/sandbox/docs/sp23_oberem-lukas_final-project_varnish.md

 [^36]: Berger, *De Mayerne*, e.g. 331.

-[^37]: In fact, the modeling of light by varnishes has been the main
-    aspect of conservatory investigations.
+[^37]: In fact, the modeling of light by varnishes has been the main aspect of conservatory investigations.
 See John K. Delaney et al., “The Role of Varnishes in Modifying Light Reflection from Rough Surfaces.
 A study of changes in light scattering caused by variations in varnish topography and development of a drying model, *Studies in Conservation*, no. 53, (2008): 170-186.

-[^38]: Quoted after Bol, *Varnish and Glaze*, 95; *The Strasbourg
-    Manuscript: A Medieval Tradition of Artists’ Recipe Collections*, ed.
+[^38]: Quoted after Bol, *Varnish and Glaze*, 95; *The Strasbourg Manuscript: A Medieval Tradition of Artists’ Recipe Collections*, ed.
 Sylvie Neven (London: Archetype, 2016), 134-35 no. 92.

-[^39]: *Dictionarium Teutsch-Frantzösisch-Italiänisch-Lateinisch:
-    Frantzösisch-Teutsch-Italiänisch-Lateinisch:
-    Italiänisch-Frantzösisch-Teutsch-Lateinisch:
-    Lateinisch-Teutsch-Frantzösisch-Italiänisch*, ed.
-Levinus Hulsius,
+[^39]: *Dictionarium Teutsch-Frantzösisch-Italiänisch-Lateinisch: Frantzösisch-Teutsch-Italiänisch-Lateinisch: Italiänisch-Frantzösisch-Teutsch-Lateinisch: Lateinisch-Teutsch-Frantzösisch-Italiänisch*, ed.
+Levinus Hulsius, 1627, 421.
-    1627, 421.

 [^40]: Bol, *Varnish and Glaze*, 60.

-[^41]: Otto Kurz, “Varnishes, Tinted Varnishes, and Patina,” in: *The
-    Burlington Magazine*, 104, 707, 1962, 56-59, 56.
+[^41]: Otto Kurz, “Varnishes, Tinted Varnishes, and Patina,” in: *The Burlington Magazine*, 104, 707, 1962, 56-59, 56.

-[^42]: Ibid.; Kurz quotes Charles Johnson, *The language of painting*
-    (Cambridge: Cambridge University Press, 1949), 143: „A varnish is an addition to the painting, not part of it.“
+[^42]: Ibid.; Kurz quotes Charles Johnson, *The language of painting* (Cambridge: Cambridge University Press, 1949), 143: "A varnish is an addition to the painting, not part of it."

-[^43]: The structure of supplement has been developed in depth by
-    Jacques Derrida, e.g., in Jacques Derrida, *Of Grammatology* (Baltimore: John Hopkins University Press, 1974), 145, where he notes that the supplement is “compensation for (*sous l’espèce de la suppléance*) what ought to lack nothing at all in itself.”
+[^43]: The structure of supplement has been developed in depth by Jacques Derrida, e.g., in Jacques Derrida, *Of Grammatology* (Baltimore: John Hopkins University Press, 1974), 145, where he notes that the supplement is “compensation for (*sous l’espèce de la suppléance*) what ought to lack nothing at all in itself.”
 See as well Jacques Derrida, *The Truth in Painting* (Chicago: University Press of Chicago, 1987), esp.
 Chap.
 2.

 [^44]: Berger, *De Mayerne*, 335.

 [^45]: I am referencing here Barbara Herrnstein Smith, *Poetic Closure.
 A Study of How Poems End* (Chicago: University of Chicago Press, 1968).

-[^46]: Renewals of the varnish were often done, with which a following
-    opening and closing of the work would be implied.
+[^46]: Renewals of the varnish were often done, with which a following opening and closing of the work would be implied.

 [^47]: Albrecht Dürer, *Schriftlicher Nachlass*, 3 vols, ed.
-Hans
-    Rupprich (Berlin: Deutscher Verlag für Kunstwissenschaft), 1956-69, 1:72-73 (no. 19).
+Hans Rupprich (Berlin: Deutscher Verlag für Kunstwissenschaft), 1956-69, 1:72-73 (no. 19).

 [^48]: Cennino Cennini, *Il Libro dell’Arte*, Lara Broecke ed.
-(London:
-    Archetype Publications, 2015), 199-200, no. 168.
+(London: Archetype Publications, 2015), 199-200, no. 168.

 [^49]: Berger, *De Mayerne*, 201.